 An audio recording of each class (except the first one) is linked at the bottom of each post, and also via the 37 practices link in the blogroll (right column of this page).
 I sometimes forget I’m being recorded. 🙂 Any errors are all mine.
+The classes are taught by Zoom so there may be imperfections in some recordings due to technical glitches or temporary noise from a participant’s surroundings.
+Just like life.

-Overall structure of the 37 practices: I mentioned yesterday that the 37 practices both serve as a lam rim (step-by-step guide to the path) and fall within the traditional class of instructions known as mind training (lo jong).
+Overall structure of the 37 practices: I mentioned in the prelude that the 37 practices both serve as a lam rim (step-by-step guide to the path) and fall within the traditional class of instructions known as mind training (lo jong).
 The root text, by Gyalse Ngulchu Togme Zangpo, is very concise: 37 verses with a couple of extras at the beginning and end, fitting entirely within 11 pages in Dilgo Khyentse‘s commentary, The Heart of Compassion.
 (The rest of the book consists of Dilgo Khyentse’s commentary on each verse plus some introductory chapters and quite useful appendices, notes, and index.)

 Translation and editing were expertly accomplished by the Padmakara Translation Group, and amongst the introductory chapters they have included an extremely helpful textual outline (pp 39-42).
 This illuminates the infrastructure of the practices and how they serve as a guide to the path and also relate to mind training teachings such as Jamgon Kongtrul’s Great Path of Awakening (translated by Ken McLeod, whose commentary on the 37 practices, Reflections on Silver River, we are using as a supplementary text).